Cliffhanger (1993 film): Box office

+Cliffhanger grossed $20.5 million during its opening weekend, ranking in first place at the box office ahead of Sliver, Super Mario Bros., Made in America and Dave.
 The film was a box office hit grossing $255 million worldwide.
 The film grossed $84 million in the United States and Canada, $14 million in the United Kingdom and $13 million in Germany.
 It spent 11 consecutive weeks at the top of the Japanese box office.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 67% based on 55 reviews, with an average rating of 6.2/10.
+On Rotten Tomatoes, Cliffhanger has an approval rating of 68% based on 55 reviews, with an average rating of 6.2/10.
 The website's critical consensus reads, "While it can't escape comparisons to the movies it borrows from, Cliffhanger is a tense, action-packed thriller and a showcase for the talents that made Sylvester Stallone a star."
-On Metacritic the film has a score of 60 out of 100 based on reviews from 16 critics.
+On Metacritic, the film has a score of 60 out of 100 based on reviews from 16 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 The film was screened out of competition at the 1993 Cannes Film Festival.
 It was nominated for three Academy Awards: Best Sound (Michael Minkler, Bob Beemer, and Tim Cooney), Best Sound Effects Editing (Gregg Baxter), and Best Visual Effects, all losing to Jurassic Park.

-It was nominated for Worst Picture, Worst Supporting Actor (John Lithgow), Worst Supporting Actress (Janine Turner), and Worst Screenplay at the 14th Golden Raspberry Awards.
-Roger Ebert gave the film 3 out of 4 stars.
-Although most people enjoyed Lithgow's performance, he was criticized for his inauthentic-sounding English accent, especially when next to native English actors Fairbrass and Goodall.
+Cliffhanger was also nominated for Worst Picture, Worst Supporting Actor (John Lithgow), Worst Supporting Actress (Janine Turner), and Worst Screenplay at the 14th Golden Raspberry Awards.

+In his review in the Chicago Sun-Times, Roger Ebert gave the film 3 out of 4 stars.
+On At the Movies, Ebert's colleague Gene Siskel said Cliffhanger was "filled with howlingly bad scenes" and that the "villains are dull and Stallone and his fellow climbers are even worse."
+Ebert disagreed, calling the mountain climbing action "truly sensational," which Siskel dismissed as flashy stunt work in service of a bad screenplay.

-Michael Benge of Climbing magazine was critical of the film's unrealistic portrayal of rock climbing, including the fictional gun which fires pitons directly into rock.
+Other criticisms were of Lithgow's inauthentic English accent, and the film's unrealistic portrayal of mountaineering, including the fictional gun which fires pitons directly into rock.

+In 2025, The Hollywood Reporter listed Cliffhanger as having the best stunts of 1993.

 Other media

 Novelization

-A novelization based on the film by Jeff Rovin titled Cliffhanger, was released in 1993.
+A novelization by Jeff Rovin based on the film, titled Cliffhanger, was released in 1993.

 Video game

-A video game based on the film of the same name was released via numerous game consoles on November 17, 1993.
+A video game based on the film was released via numerous game consoles on November 17, 1993.

-In popular culture

-The scene where Hal's girlfriend Sarah falls to her death was spoofed in the films Ace Ventura: When Nature Calls and Spy Hard.